Need Help? Give us a call.

-When we’re talking about a figure that can easily be calculated on the back of a cocktail napkin and doesn’t have an exact “ideal” to aspire towards, you might be wondering… Why is inventory turnover so important for my business again?
+When we’re talking about a figure that can easily be calculated on the back of a cocktail napkin and doesn’t have an exact “ideal” to aspire toward, you might be wondering, “Why is the inventory turnover ratio so important for my business?”

 The first number you’ll want to calculate is your total inventory turnover for your business.
-It’s usually best to start with a big picture view of your business for a full fiscal year, and then “zoom in” to particular products or time periods.
+It’s usually best to start with a big-picture view of your business for a full fiscal year, and then “zoom in” to particular products or time periods.

-If you use accounting software like Quickbooks, Freshbooks, or Wave to track your business finances, there should be a section already included on your balance sheet for value of inventory and cost of goods sold.
+If you use accounting software like Quickbooks, Freshbooks, or Wave to track your business finances, there should be a section already included on your balance sheet for the value of inventory and cost of goods sold.
 If you’ve maintained these sections accurately, it should be easy to calculate your total inventory turnover for the most recent year.